 - Note: In the case of separate applications from related persons involving a parent company and one or more subsidiaries, only the application nominated by the parent company is considered

 3. Eligibility criteria

 You are eligible to apply for an allocation if you are a:

 Historical allocation holder

-- that buys yogurt and re-sells it to other businesses.
+- that sells yogurt to retailers.

 - Note: Companies that procure or sell yogurt on behalf of others without taking ownership of or financial responsibility for the product are not eligible to apply for an allocation.